wilsonliaows/docs/features/wildcard.md

 For example, if you type **report?.csv**, you will get files “report2.csv”, “ReportA.csv”, but not “Report 2018.csv”.

-## Currently supported
+## Currently supported triggers & actions
-The wildcard is currently supported in the following triggers and actions.
+Wildcards are currently supported in the following triggers and actions.
 The list will be updated as we support more connectors in the future:
 * On-prem file's action "List files in folder"